kaiakz/rsync-os/README.md

 rsync-os simplifies the rsync algorithm to avoid random reading and writing.
 When a file needs to be updated, we just download the entire file from the server and then replace it.

 ## HandShake
-rysnc-os uses rsync protocol 27.
+rysnc-os supports rsync protocol 27.
 It sends the arguments "--server--sender-l-p-r-t" to the remote rsyncd by default.

 ## The File List